...

 image of bladder and prostate with BPH

 Benign prostatic hyperplasia (BPH), commonly known as enlarged prostate, obstructs the normal flow of urine from the bladder to the urethra.
 There are a few non-surgical and surgical treatments available for BPH treatment.
 Transurethral resection of the prostate, or TURP, is a surgical procedure that treats the obstruction of the urethra from BPH.
-Your doctor may recommend this procedure if your condition has not improved from home remedies and medication.

 Transurethral resection of the prostate (TURP) is considered an effective surgical procedure that removes all or part of the enlarged prostate gland.
-TURP involves inserting an instrument, called a resectoscope, through the urethra and into the bladder, and aims to remove the middle part of the prostate to allow easier urine flow.
-This procedure is most often used for non-cancerous blockage, however, it has been used for some cases of prostate cancer as well.
-Patients who under go transurethral resection of the prostate typically stay in the hospital for up to three to four days after surgery.
+TURP involves inserting an instrument called a resectoscope through the urethra and into the bladder and aims to remove the middle part of the prostate to allow more effortless urine flow.

 Effectiveness of Transurethral Resection of the Prostate